 Care must be taken when anchoring, mooring or towing the craft.
-It is the owner/operators responsibility to ensure that the mooring and towing lines, anchor chains and anchors are adequate for the vessel's intended use.
+It is the operator's responsibility to ensure that mooring and towing lines, anchors and chains are adequate for the vessel's intended use.
 Owners should also consider what action will be necessary when securing a tow line on board.